pentagramswheel/libra/README.md

 ###### inProgress

-the `inProgress` method checks whether the draft has started yet, i.e. if the draft is activated or not.
+The `inProgress` method checks whether the draft has started yet, i.e. if the draft is activated or not.

+###### getNumDraft

+The `getNumDraft` method retrieves the number draft this draft is.

 ###### getPlayers